Alpha0-1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 TASK 4.Touch creates an empty file
 TASK 5.
 Chmod u+x modifies access rights and gives owner permission to exclusively execute the file TASK 6.
 Chmod u+x,g+x,o+r hello adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+TASK 7.
+Chmod ugo+x hello adds execution permission to the owner, the group owner and the other users, to the file hello